Skip to main content

 Best ForSpecific workflowsCommon use cases

-Most users: Start with pre-made bundles, then create 1-2 custom bundles for their unique needs.
+Most users: Start with pre-built MCP servers, then create 1-2 custom MCP servers for their unique needs.

 Name: "Freelance Writing Workflow"